dev22419/t-style-v2/README.md

 And if there is any mistake let me know.

-And if my script is throughing any error the please help an issue so I can solve it .
+And if my script is throughing any error the please held an issue so I can solve it .